-Long-term debt - The Company's long-term debt consists of borrowings under its Revolving Credit Facility and Ex-Im Credit Facility (collectively, the Credit Facilities), \$700.0 million in aggregate principal amount of 2025 Notes, \$600.0 million in aggregate principal amount of 2027 Notes, \$400.0 million in aggregate principal amount of 2028 Notes and finance lease obligations reported at the present value of future minimum lease payments with current accrued interest.
-Long-term debt related to the Revolving Credit Facility is reported at the outstanding principal amount of borrowings, while long-term debt related to the Ex-Im Credit Facility, 2025 Notes, the 2027 Notes and 2028 Notes is reported at amortized cost.
+Long-term debt - The Company's long-term debt consists of borrowings under its Term Loan Facility, Revolving Credit Facility and Ex-Im Credit Facility (collectively, the Credit Facilities), \$700.0 million in aggregate principal amount of 2025 Notes, \$600.0 million in aggregate principal amount of 2027 Notes, \$400.0 million in aggregate principal amount of 2028 Notes and finance lease obligations reported at the present value of future minimum lease payments with current accrued interest.
+Long-term debt related to the Revolving Credit Facility is reported at the outstanding principal amount of borrowings, while long-term debt related to the Term Loan Facility, the Ex-Im Credit Facility, the 2025 Notes, the 2027 Notes and the 2028 Notes is reported at amortized cost.
 However, for disclosure purposes, the Company is required to measure the fair value of outstanding debt on a recurring basis.
-The fair value of the Company's long-term debt related to the Revolving Credit Facility approximates its carrying amount due to its variable interest rate, which approximates a market interest rate.
-As of March 31, 2021 and 2020, the fair value of the Company's long-term debt related to the Ex-Im Credit Facility was determined based on a discounted cash flow analysis using observable market interest rates for instruments with similar terms (Level 2) and was approximately \$100.1 million and \$118.1 million, respectively.
-As of March 31, 2021 and 2020, the estimated fair value of the Company's outstanding long-term debt related to the 2025 Notes was determined based on actual or estimated bids and offers for the 2025 Notes in an over-the-counter market (Level 2) and was \$709.6 million and \$653.6 million, respectively.
-As of March 31, 2021 and 2020, the estimated fair value of the Company's outstanding long-term debt related to the 2027 Notes was determined based on actual or estimated bids and offers for the 2027 Notes in an over-the-counter market (Level 2) and was \$629.2 million and \$603.2 million, respectively.
-As of March 31, 2021, the estimated fair value of the Company's outstanding long-term debt related to the 2028 Notes (which were issued in June 2020) was determined based on actual or estimated bids and offers for the 2028 Notes in an over-the-counter market (Level 2) and was \$420.5 million.
+The fair value of the Company's long-term debt related to the Term Loan Facility and the Revolving Credit Facility approximates its carrying amount due to its variable interest rate, which approximates a market interest rate.
+As of March 31, 2022 and 2021, the fair value of the Company's long-term debt related to the Ex-Im Credit Facility was determined based on a discounted cash flow analysis using observable market interest rates for instruments with similar terms (Level 2) and was approximately \$78.0 million and \$100.1 million, respectively.
+As of March 31, 2022 and 2021, the estimated fair value of the Company's outstanding long-term debt related to each series of Notes was determined based on actual or estimated bids and offers for such series of Notes in an over-the-counter market (Level 2) and was \$682.5 million and \$709.6 million, respectively, for the 2025 Notes, \$588.8 million and \$629.2 million, respectively, for the 2027 Notes, and \$382.7 million and \$420.5 million, respectively, for the 2028 Notes.

-Satellite performance incentive obligations - The Company's contracts with the manufacturers of the ViaSat-1 and ViaSat-2 satellites require the Company to make monthly in-orbit satellite performance incentive payments, including interest, through fiscal year 2027 and fiscal year 2028, respectively, subject to the continued satisfactory performance of the applicable satellites.
+Satellite performance incentive obligations - The Company's contracts with satellite manufacturers require the Company to make monthly in-orbit satellite performance incentive payments with respect to certain satellites in service, including interest, through fiscal year 2028, subject to the continued satisfactory performance of the applicable satellites.
 The Company records the net present value of these expected future payments as a liability and as a component of the cost of the satellites.
 However, for disclosure purposes, the Company is required to measure the fair value of outstanding satellite performance incentive obligations on a recurring basis.
 The fair value of the Company's outstanding satellite performance incentive obligations is estimated to approximate their carrying value based on current rates (Level 2).
-As of March 31, 2021 and 2020, the Company's estimated satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites, including accrued interest, were \$27.1 million and \$27.4 million, respectively.
+As of March 31, 2022 and 2021, the Company's estimated satellite performance incentive obligations relating to certain satellites in service, including accrued interest, were \$23.7 million and \$27.1 million, respectively.